zhmcclient/zhmc-ansible-modules/docs/gen/common_return_values.rst

 stderr_lines
 ````````````
-When c(stderr) is returned we also always provide this field which is a list of strings, one item per line from the original.
+When `stderr` is returned we also always provide this field which is a list of strings, one item per line from the original.

 stdout
 ``````